lewy192/The-Talk/README.md

 # The-Talk
-The Talk is a real time chat app
+The Talk is a real time chat app built to explore the wonders of webSockets